Isabelle Collin Dufresne: Later career

 In 2014, she exhibited in four different solo and group shows, in New York and in Nice.

 Her last exhibition at the Dillon Gallery in Manhattan, Ultra Violet: The Studio Recreated, closed three weeks before her death.
 It included paintings, sculptures, photographs, films, and neon art.
 Three of her sculptures are in the permanent collection of the 9/11 Museum.

 On 12 August 2014, independent record label Refinersfire released a posthumous limited edition 2-disc collection of original music and private conversations of Ultra Violet and Andy Warhol.
 The music was recorded in the late 1960s and early 1970s, and features cover performances of "La vie en Rose", "Mojo Queen", and the original songs "Famous for Fifteen Minutes" and "Moon Rock".
 Ultra Violet also had recorded private telephone conversations between herself and Andy Warhol, which feature topics such as police harassment, their films, the business of art, the RFK assassination, and Valerie Solanas and her attempt on Warhol's life.

 Death

-Dufresne died on 14 June 2014, in New York City at the age of 78, from cancer.
-She had never married.
-Dufresne was survived by two sisters.
-She is buried in Saint-Égrève near Grenoble.
+Dufresne died from cancer at the age of 78 in New York City on 14 June 2014.
+She had never married, was survived by two sisters, and is buried in Saint-Égrève near Grenoble.